-With the right tools to effectively monitor your marketing channels, marketing decisions can be based on measurement data that is trusted.
+With the right tools to effectively monitor your marketing channels, marketing decisions can be based on trusted measurement data.
 This data can inform decisions on budget and resourcing that traditional marketing would not have even known about.

 How many times have you shared a funny meme or informative article on your social channels?
 What was it about it that made it shareworthy?
 If the content is emotive or generates a feeling within you, the likelihood is you’ll share it with someone else.
-By looking at popular articles within your niche on sites like Buzzfeed, you can identify what topics are resonating with your customers and think about how you can use this emotion or content style to deliver your message.
+By looking at popular articles within your niche on Buzzfeed sites, you can identify what topics resonate with your customers and think about how you can use this emotion or content style to deliver your message.

 A reputable Social Media Management Company can advise best practices and assess the digital landscape, support you to create a content strategy, and provide results regularly so you can monitor performance.
 If you are doing this in-house, ensure you bring the whole team as social media can often get tasked with one person to manage.
 In contrast, it’s a company-wide initiative and shouldn’t be underestimated for its power.

-The more we can find out about the motivations of customers, how they interact with the different marketing channels, the more personalized experience you can provide.
+The more we can find out about customers’ motivations, how they interact with the different marketing channels, the more personalized experience you can provide.

 Digital marketing is more than just data.

 It enables you to creatively teach and engage with your customers to exchange value, learn about each other, and demonstrate how your product can solve their problems.
-It is a platform for storytelling, to create conversations that resonate with your audience, to show them you are there, you understand, and you are listening.
+It is a platform for storytelling to create conversations that resonate with your audience, show them you are there, understand, and listen.

 At our digital marketing agency in Kent, we offer more than just content marketing, SEO, social media marketing, email, and paid advertising.
 We help brands to deliver on their promises.
 If winning attention, engagement, and permission is the value for businesses, we help them do that and turn that attention into sales.

 The online world has become a vital lifeline in supporting our society to function and is an essential way for businesses to reach their customers.
 Having a website is not enough.
-You need to ensure that website can be found in search, and if you’re looking to grow or attract new business, then you need to be actively contributing to the conversation on social media too.
+You need to ensure that website can be found in search, and if you’re looking to grow or attract new business, you need to be actively contributing to the conversation on social media.

-You are showcasing your expertise, authority, and trust all help to move people through the buying process and win over Google to promote your content in the search results.
+You are showcasing your expertise, authority, and trust, all help to move people through the buying process and win over Google to promote your content in the search results.
 As an SEO agency in Kent, we understand the power of search and work with it to optimize your products and services.
-Using keyword research, we can tell a lot about our potential customers and their intent, which can inform a robust digital marketing strategy.
+Using keyword research, we can tell a lot about our potential customers and their intent, informing a robust digital marketing strategy.